Benmuiruri/ruby-school-library/README.md

 > This repo hosts a nifty ruby program for a library at the OOP University.
 > The program allows you to record what books are in the library and who borrows them.
 The app allows the librarian to:

--Add new students or teachers.
+- Add new students or teachers.
--Add new books.
+- Add new books.
--Save records of who borrowed a given book and when.
+- Save records of who borrowed a given book and when.

 ## Built With